Is your Pyrex exploding? A friend of mine from high school was baking something in Pyrex glassware. It exploded in her oven.

 Mine is scratched and I bet yours is to some degree, too.
 What I might think of as a minor scratch, someone else might consider “severe.”

-How would anyone be able to test my pan after it explodes into hundreds of pieces?
+How can anyone test my pan after it explodes into hundreds of pieces?

 Is Your Pyrex Exploding?
 Take Action.